mannyortiz478/Article-Summarizer-Ai/README.md

 - then with the terminal in your IDE, run `python3 main.py`.

 ## Acknowledgments
-- Shoutout to NeuralNine for showing how to write the ML code
+- Shoutout to NeuralNine for showing how to write the ML code on his YT channel:
     Video: https://www.youtube.com/watch?v=z4DQYprjPSs&list=WL&index=180&t=129s

 ```bash